Homological stability for generalized Hurwitz spaces and Selmer groups in quadratic twist families over function fields: Computing the moments

-whenever $C \leq \sqrt{q}$.
-Therefore, using the Grothendieck-Lefschetz trace formula, it is enough to show $\tr \left( \frob_q | H^{2 \dim X_n}_{\on{c}}(X_n, \mathbb Q_{\ell'})\right) = Z_n q^{\dim X_n}$ for $n$ sufficiently large, say larger than some constant $C_1$.
-By Poincar\'e duality, this is equivalent to showing that there are $Z_n$ connected components of $X_n$, all of which are defined over $\mathbb F_q$.
-Indeed, this was shown in \autoref{proposition:geometric-moments}.
-Finally, we then take $C(H)$ in the statement to be $\max(C, C_1)$. \end{proof} \begin{remark} Suppose one started with a setup as in \autoref{theorem:point-counting-computation}, but where $B$ is a nonempty open in $\spec \mathscr O_K$, for $K$ a number field.
+By a computation analogous to \eqref{equation:deligne-bound}, we can bound \eqref{equation:unstable-small-cohomology-bound} in absolute value by $\frac{C}{q^{\frac{n-J}{2I}}}$, for an appropriate constant $C$ not depending on $q$ or $n$, once $n$ is sufficiently large and $\sqrt{q} > 2C$. \end{proof} \begin{remark} Suppose one started with a setup as in \autoref{theorem:point-counting-computation}, but where $B$ is a nonempty open in $\spec \mathscr O_K$, for $K$ a number field.
 (Note that if one starts with this setup over $\spec K$, one can spread it out to such a $B$.)
 For any geometric point $\spec \overline{\mathbb F}_q \to B$, we can identify the cohomology groups of the relevant moduli spaces (labeled $X_n$ in the proof of \autoref{theorem:point-counting-computation}) over $\spec \overline{\mathbb F}_q$ with the corresponding cohomology groups over the geometric generic point $\spec \mathbb C \to B$, (which are the cohomology of $W_n$ in the proof of \autoref{theorem:point-counting-computation},) independently of the choice of geometric point above.
-Then, one could prove a result as in \ref{theorem:point-counting-computation}, but with the limit in $q$ ranging over primes of all but finitely many characteristics, instead of only powers of a given prime power $q_0$.
+Then, one could prove a result as in \autoref{theorem:point-counting-computation}, but with the limit in $q$ ranging over primes of all but finitely many characteristics, instead of only powers of a given prime power $q_0$.

 \end{remark}